 Toddler Swim Gear

 Top of the list for what to bring to the beach with a toddler is making sure you have all the proper swimming.
 Even though most babies won’t be swimming in the ocean per se, you’ll want all the protective swimwear to keep their skin safe from the sand and sun.

 - Rash Guard –Buying a rash guard that covers the entire arm is a great way to protect your toddler’s sensitive skin from the harsh midday sun.
-We love the Hurley Swim Set (for boys) and the Simple Joys (for girls) because it has UPF 50+ protection and has a lightweight dry-fit design.
+We love the Hurley Swim Set (for boys) and the Ruffle Butts (for girls) because it has UPF 50+ protection and has a lightweight dry-fit design.
 Check here for other highly rated rash guards.

 - Floaties or Life Vest – Even though most toddlers won’t be swimming, having them wear floaties or a life vest when they are playing is a great way to reinforce safe swimming practices.
 We like this life jacket from Body Glove because it is coast guard approved.
 Because it’s meant to be a life-saving device, it does not inflate and deflate, so it may not be the best choice for travel.
 If you want something that can take up less space, you can opt for this space-saving swim vest from Splash About.
 It helps kids float and learn how to swim, but isn’t created to be a life-saving device.
 Since most parents aren’t leaving their wee ones to swim in the water, it’s a good option for casual beach days.